-Objective #2: To maintain a funding allocation model that is reflective of and responsive to the various conservation needs and priorities of each province.
+Objective #2: To observe a funding allocation model that is reflective of and responsive to the various conservation needs and priorities of each province and meeting reasonable funding needs of community groups, Indigenous groups and others.

 Background: The Funding Agreement specifies that the Foundation must provide for "a balanced allocation of funding that reflects geographical areas and priorities" within and between the five provinces.
 This is challenging since the conservation requirements for wild Atlantic salmon populations vary widely within the salmon's Canadian range.
 In addition to the five provincial allocations, the Foundation's policy also provides for a block of funds to applied research scientific projects intended to improve the conservation efforts of community groups and others in one or more of our member jurisdictions.